Conference 2022

 • AI driven computational and mathematical models: models mimicking neurological processes in the brain (e.g. deep learning) and realizing support for people in learning

-How to integrate and combine the issues mentioned above in a holistic, general, and multi-level dimension.
-The conference is considering global and cross-cultural contexts, with an explicit focus on human-created harmony and wellbeing, human security, and social peace.
+The conference is considering global and cross-cultural contexts, with an explicit focus on human-created harmony and well-being, human security, and social peace.
 Moreover, the conference is providing a platform to promote the international understanding of Japanese culture and society.

 • “Human-centered Sustainability and Innovation for an AI-assisted Future: New Interdisciplinary Education & Research for the Next Stages in Japan and Europe” (AIが支援する未来に向けた人間中心の サステイナビリティとイノベーションを考える: 新たなステージへ導く日本とヨーロッパの学際的な教育と研究の紹介) jointly organized by EJEA, Kagawa University, Fraunhofer FIT and ISDP in 2021 in Kagawa and online